scalacenter/scalafix/docs/developers/symbol-information.md

 ### Test if method is nullary

-A "nullary method" is a method that are declared with no parameters and without parentheses.
+A "nullary method" is a method that is declared with no parameters and without parentheses.

 ```scala mdoc:passthrough